canonical/certification-docs/Policy_Guide.rst

 ----------------
 Re-Certification is necessary in certain circumstances.
-Primarily, when a new LTS is released, certification from the previous LTS does not carry forward, thus any system that should be certified for the new LTS will need to be re-certified.
+Primarily, when a new LTS is released, certification from the previous LTS does not carry forward, thus any currently certified system that should be certified for the new LTS will need to be re-certified on the new LTS version.

 Additionally, there are occasional changes that mandate re-certification.
 Anything that fundamentally alters a SUT's electronic profile requires